-In November 2019, the Company's board of directors and shareholders approved the 2019 Share Incentive Plan (the "2019 Plan") for the granting of share options and restricted shares to employees, directors and consultants to reward them for services to the Company and to provide incentives for future service.
-Under the 2019 plan, the maximum aggregate number of shares which may be issued is 1.0% of the total number of the issued and outstanding shares on January 1, 2019, plus an annual increase equal to 1.0% of the total number of the then issued and outstanding shares.
-The share options expire 10 years from the date of grant.
+The Company's board of directors and shareholders approved the 2019 Share Incentive Plan (the "2019 Plan") and amended it in August 2020, for the granting of share options and restricted shares to employees, directors and consultants to reward them for services to the Company and to provide incentives for future service.
+Under the 2019 plan, the maximum aggregate number of shares which may be issued is 17,547,567 ordinary shares, and may increase annually by an amount up to 1.0% of the total number of ordinary shares then issued and outstanding commencing with the first fiscal year beginning January 1, 2021 or such fewer amount as determined by the board of directors.
+The share options and restricted shares expire 10 years from the date of grant.